milieudefensie/docs/docs/index.md

     title: Donate
     details: Become part of our movement by making a financial contribution.
   - icon: 📱
-    title: Online actions
+    title: Online campaigns
-    details: Become part of our movement by making a financial contribution.
+    details: Easy ways to take action online and mobilize your community.
   - icon: 📆
     title: Events
     details: Get involved by participating in an event or organizing one yourself.